With bursting berries and a crunchy, café-style top this sourdough blueberry muffin recipe is sure to be your new go-to breakfast bake!

 - In a large measuring cup whisk together the sourdough starter, heavy cream, canola oil, egg, and vanilla extract until smooth.
 Set aside.

 - In a medium bowl, whisk together the flour, sugar, baking soda, powder, salt, and lemon zest.
-Take 1 TBSP of this dry ingredient mixture and sprinkle it over 1 ½ cups of the berries, tossing to coat.
+Take 1 tablespoon of this dry ingredient mixture and sprinkle it over 1 ½ cups of the berries, tossing to coat.

 - Pour the wet ingredients into the dry and stir very gently to combine, folding batter over itself.
 When a few streaks of flour remain, stir in the coated blueberries.

 - Using a large portion scoop, divide the batter among the prepared pans.
 Top each muffin with a few of the reserved blueberries and about 2 teaspoons of the turbinado sugar.

 - Bake muffins in preheated oven for 20 – 22 minutes, or until tops are domed, beautifully golden brown, and spring back when lightly touched.

 - Remove from oven and cool on wire rack for ten minutes before removing from muffin tins.
 Cool until just barely warm before serving.